-Hare Sitting Up is part of Michael Innes’ Inspector Appleby Mysteries.
+Hare Sitting Up is part of Michael Innes’ Inspector Appleby mystery series.

 When top government scientist, Professor Howard Juniper, goes missing it’s not simply a missing persons case.
 At the height of the Cold War, Juniper has been researching and developing biological weapons.
 Thought to be carrying a biological culture of inconceivable virulence, Juniper must be found… and fast.